-Research and development refers to a deliberate investment of effort, whether by a government or a private organization, to bring a technology to commercial production.
+Research and development refers to a deliberate investment of effort, whether by a government or a private organization, to develop new technology and bring it to commercial production.
 R&D activities can range from basic research to commercializing a product to improving a product that has already been commercialized.

 We recommend that public agencies, such as the U. S. Department of Energy, undertake research and development as follows.
 Details are in our assessments of individual energy production technologies.

 Our model for the effectiveness of public R&D is as follows.
-We model that, after the R&D period, an electricity gains 2% of its potential market share every year for 50 years.
+We model that, after the R&D period, an electricity source gains 2% of its potential market share every year for 50 years.
 The market share is based on what a mature form of the technology could undercut by the levelized cost of electricity.
-The financial benefits of displacing more expensive electricity, greenhouse gas reduction (valued at $50/ton), and non-GHG external benefits of electricity are assessed.
+The financial benefits of displacing more expensive electricity, greenhouse gas reduction (valued at $50/ton), and non-greenhouse gas external costs and benefits of electricity are assessed.

 Current production is assessed at 2022 levels from the Energy Institute Statistical Review of World Energy 4, except production of Geothermal power is taken from the International Renewable Energy Agency (2021 value) 5.
 The levelized cost of other forms of electricity are derived from the U.S. Energy Information Administration 6, and lifecycle greenhouse gases for existing power plants is taken from Roser 7.
 For non-greenhouse gas external costs of power, see our discussions of other energy sources.